 You can find training plans online that will help you get ready for altitude and if you’re unfit, it’s worth starting out with long fishing days walking the rivers closer to home to build up your fitness first.

 What other gear will I need to go into the backcountry?

 When packing for a multiple-day backcountry trip the key is staying warm and dry.
-You should have cold-weather gear and rain gear with you that is perfect for fly fishing in the rain, along with enough food and water to ensure your body gets the supplies it needs.
+You should have cold-weather gear and rain gear with you that is perfect for trout fishing in the rain, along with enough food and water to ensure your body gets the supplies it needs.